devopsgroup-io/catapult/README.md

 1. **Terminal**
     * **Using macOS?**
-        1. The terminal in the base distrubitions are 100% compatible.
+        1. The terminal in the base distributions are 100% compatible.
     * **Using Windows?**
         1. Run all Vagrant commands from Command Prompt as Administrator by right-clicking and selecting "Open as Administrator"
     * **Using Linux?**
-        1. The terminal in the base distrubitions are 100% compatible.
+        1. The terminal in the base distributions are 100% compatible.
 2. **GPG2**
     * **Using macOS?**
         1. Download and install GPG Suite from https://gpgtools.org